Read the ABA guiding principles to debt management firms

 It’s not ok for unscrupulous operators to rip people off when they are most in need.
 That’s why Australian banks have developed a common approach to communicating with customers where DMFs are involved.

-- If you have appointed a DMF, banks can still contact you directly, if your representative is not acting in your best interests.
+- If you have appointed a DMF, banks can still contact you directly, if your representative is not acting in your best interests or is not licensed.

 - Your bank may proactively inform you of the risks of dealing with DMFs.